Chapter 0:

 “There’s always a tomorrow,” I said.
 “The Garden just refuses to call it by name.”

 She looked at me like she was memorizing something for later and stood.
-The sphere flexed around her the way skin flexes around a needle’s withdrawal.
 She stepped backward through the boundary without giving it the satisfaction of a flinch.

-After she was gone, the place felt wrong, and I did not appreciate the word for what it meant.
-I walked the loop in long, faultless arcs.
-I waited through several not-tomorrows, and then I stopped waiting because waiting is a ceremony the watched perform to make the watcher feel godlike.
+After she was gone, the place felt wrong, and I didn't appreciate the word for what it meant.
+I walked the loop in long, faultless arcs, waiting through several not-tomorrows.

 She returned.
 Of course she did.
 Curiosity always overbids policy.